Position Openings

 Finalists with a humanities-based or mixed-methods focus will also be considered for inclusion in UVA’s recent Mellon Foundation-funded grant “Race, Place, and Equity” and included in a university-wide group of postdocs with similar interests, spread across two cohorts.
 This program seeks to recruit postdoctoral scholars who have the potential to assume a tenure-track faculty position and who would benefit from a mentored professional development opportunity.

-- School of Nursing [posted fall 2023]
+- School of Nursing - position 1 [posted fall 2023]

 Mellon Race, Place, and Equity Postdoctoral Research Associate in the History of Nursing and Healthcare